Search for Precessing Binary Black Holes in Advanced LIGO's Third Observing Run using Harmonic Decomposition: Search for orbital precession using harmonics

 We perform the orthogonalization procedure (equation \ref{Eq:orthogonalization}) only after reversing the harmonics, as this ensures maximum variance is captured on the first step.
 Once the new orthogonalized harmonics are obtained for templates with $b\geq1$, we perform the matched filtering as previously described.
 We additionally employ an improved version of the \approximant{IMRPhenomXP} waveform model to reduce the number of harmonics required for approximately $\sim 2.5\%$ of templates that exhibit unphysical features.
 This issue and the corresponding modifications are discussed in detail in the Appendix \ref{appendix:unphysical-features}.

 Figure \ref{fig:Ncomp-comparison} shows the number of harmonics assigned to each template in the mass-ratio $q=m_1/m_2$ and $b$ space for both the original and the updated harmonic prescriptions.
-With the new scheme, 35,461 templates require fewer harmonics than before.
+With the new scheme, 35,461 templates require fewer harmonics than before, as shown in the pie-charts in Figure \ref{fig:Ncomp-distribution}.
 Only for systems close to $b\sim1$ multiple harmonics are needed.
 Reordering the harmonic assignment, we reduce the total number of filters by 65,355, and the number of templates requiring five harmonics drops from 29,580 to just 3.
 Reversing the harmonics helps massively to improve the efficiency of our search, and the improvement comes in fact with reduced computational costs.
 The broader implications of this refinement—particularly its impact on the fitting factors and overall search performance—will be explored in the next section.

 We also introduce improvements to the efficiency of the sine-Gaussian $\chi^2$ test.
 In our precessing search, short-duration noise transients (“blips”) frequently produce triggers that require repeated evaluation of the sine-Gaussian $\chi^2$ veto.
-This leads to a substantial computational burden, particularly in regions of parameter space where blip rates are high.
-To mitigate this, we implemented optimizations that reduce the cost of computing the sine-Gaussian $\chi^2$ without altering its discriminatory power.
-These enhancements make the veto significantly faster, improving the overall throughput of the search while maintaining robust rejection of non-Gaussian noise.
+To mitigate this, we implemented two key optimizations to the waveform generator.
+1) Amplitude-based truncation: we restrict computation to frequency ranges where the waveform amplitude exceeds a precision-based cutoff.
+By skipping calculations where the exponent is numerically negligible, we significantly reduce the number of operations.
+2) Frequency-array caching: we implemented caching for frequency arrays to eliminate redundant memory allocations.
+The implemented optimizations reduce the computational costs for evaluating sine-Gaussian $\chi^2$ without affecting its discriminatory power.